bruceiv/pegll/examples/ax/ax.md

 An originally Egg Parsing grammar created by Aaron Moss ported into the GoGLL grammar to test repeatability within the grammar.
 Modification of `astar` grammar from [Egg](https://github.com/bruceiv/egg/blob/deriv/grammars/astar.egg) to test repetition of a character.

 ### **`ax` GRAMMAR GUIDE**
-In this grammar, `S1` represents the start rule while `ax` consists of the repeated token of `a` zero or more times.
+In this grammar, `S1` represents the start rule while `repa0x` consists of the repeated token of `a` zero or more times.
 The use of `{}` within this grammar is to indicate a set of tokens or identifiers repeated zero or more times.
 See the [grammar for details.](../../gogll.md)
 ### **STATUS ON GRAMMAR**
 #### *Markdown File Creation:* Complete
 #### *Parser Generated :* Complete